 - JTVFD created a Facebook page & a webpage for the improvement of communication.
 Not only do these outlets behoove our members, but it allows us to be more involved with our community.

-- JTVFD began paying "per call" to respond to calls.
-Although we now have limited firefighters on duty 24 hours/day, some calls require additional help.
+- JTVFD began paying "per call" to respond to emergencies.
+We have firefighters on duty 24 hours/day, but some calls require additional help.
 So, we try to give back a little by paying our members for leaving the dinner table, leaving their child's activity, or by getting out of bed in the middle of the night.
 To help with this, we have implemented a fire/rescue calendar for members to sign up to run calls with the on duty firefighter.
 This assists us with having adequate personnel on uncomplicated scenes since 80% of our calls are medical in nature.
 Naturally, if it is a fire call or a serious call, we ALL go!!

 - JTVFD continues to improve our stations.
 We want JTVFD to be a place where members and their families want to come & be a part of.
-We are remodeling our kitchen, we've cleaned & straightened the entire station & have added beds for those working overnight.
+We've remodeled our kitchen, cleaned & straightened the entire station & have added beds for those working overnight.
 The outdoor fire pit & grilling area have been a welcomed addition.
-Our Accredited Crossfit Gym keeps our members working out together & builds a strong body & camaraderie.
-We have collected play pens and toys so parents can bring there children to the station.
+Our gym keeps our members working out together & builds a strong body & camaraderie.
+We have collected play pens and toys so parents can bring their children to the station.

 - JTVFD has enjoyed & continues to enjoy the improving working relationship with our neighboring departments, West Jackson FD, Jefferson FD, Arcade Fire & North Jackson Fire, Jackson County CI; and the Jackson County 911 Center.
 Communication with each other is imperative and we strive to work daily on developing this very important component of firefighting.